Michael Williams - Spinning Equipment

 Hand crafted from various hardwoods.
 Designed for maximum spin for a given weight and diameter.
 All spindles are made with special attention to concentricity of whorl and shaft to produce a well balanced spin.
 Every spindle is tested.

-The Top Whorl spindle has a hand set steel hook and a hand-turned shaft.
+These Top Whorl spindles have a hand set steel hook and a hand-turned shaft.

 Finished to a deep lustre or may be left plain if desired.
 Any type, size or weight can be made to your own specification.
-Standard weights are available from 10gms to 65gms.
+Standard weights are available from 10gm to 65gm.

 I have developed a series of square top whorl spindles.Why square?
 The four corners have weight which is further from the axis and will produce a longer duration of spin.
-A square spindle with sides of a given dimension can spin up to 33% longer than a circular whorl of the same diameter and weight.
+A square spindle with sides of a given dimension can have a spin value (moment of inertia) 30% greater than a circular whorl of the same diameter and weight.
 (I used applied mathematics to calculate the improvement)

 click here for a larger image